Homsang/tools-for-solid-state-physics/README.md

 If you are interested in this project, welcome to cooperate with me.
 Any comments or suggestions you may have will be highly valued.
 My email is [homsangcn@gmail.com](homsangcn@gmail.com).
 I believe we will gain more.

 Tools that have been developed include:
-- Calculation of crystal Madelung constant
+- Calculation of cubic crystal Madelung constant